openfl/www.openfl.org/learn/docs/command-line-tools/project-files/hxp-format.md

 A variety of values are set for you.
 For example, the `platformType` value may be PlatformType.MOBILE, PlatformType.DESKTOP or PlatformType.WEB.

-There is also a `target` value, which may be Platform.IOS, Platform.ANDROID, Platform.BLACKBERRY, Platform.TIZEN, Platform.WINDOWS, Platform.MAC, Platform.LINUX, Platform.FLASH or Platform.HTML5, among others.
+There is also a `target` value, which may be Platform.IOS, Platform.ANDROID, Platform.WINDOWS, Platform.MAC, Platform.LINUX, Platform.FLASH or Platform.HTML5, among others.

 If needed, you can also check the `host` property, which should define Platform.WINDOWS, Platform.MAC or Platform.LINUX.